Curried Carrot Soup

 Instructions

 1. Place a soup pot over medium heat.
-Heat 1 teaspoon of olive oil and add the pepitas.
+Heat 1 tsp of olive oil and add the pepitas.
 Cook the pepitas, stirring frequently, until they turn golden and fragrant, about 4 minutes.
 Transfer the pepitas to a paper towel-lined plate to cool.

 3. Add the yellow curry powder and stir to coat the vegetables, cooking for an additional 1 minute until the spices are fragrant.